kyaiooiayk/Awesome-Python-Programming-Notes/tutorials/Production-grade code/README.md

 ## General advice
 - Wrap your hard decisions into a class.
 - Keep the code (the class) separate from the calls (`main()`)
+- It is very important to do refactoring incrementally.
+Any change should be small enough that if the tests fail the source can be found quickly.
 ***

 ## Code smell